 DT batteries seem to be OK for items that don’t need a ton of juice, like a TV remote or flashlight.
 But a no-go for video controllers!
 We bought rechargeable batteries a few years ago and it’s definitely a better investment than having to fork out $$ for batteries every few months. – Hip reader Mel

 I only use Dollar Tree batteries and they are fine for me.
 We use them for remotes, my cordless mouse, battery string lights for crafts, and battery-operated pillar candles.
 For that they are great!
 I don’t use them as the battery backup for our wired smoke alarms, as I don’t trust they will last.
 For those, I do buy name brand.
 Otherwise, I think they work well for small stuff, considering they are just a buck! – Hip team member, Amber

 Here are a few other Dollar Tree tips:

 - Looks can be deceiving!
 Compare sizes and prices to what you’d normally pay at your local grocery store after coupons.
 A 3-count package of size 4 Huggies diapers or a 6-load bottle of Tide Simply Clean & Fresh for $1 each may not end up being the best price per item/ounce.

 - At Dollar Tree, you can use manufacturer’s coupons or occasional store coupons for increased savings!
-Plus, they accept coupons for over a dollar on multiple items, as long as the coupon amount does not exceed the combined retail price of the items indicated.
-Be sure to print the store’s coupon policy and bring it with you while shopping.
+Plus, they accept coupons for over a dollar on a single item, but the coupon value will be reduced to the purchase price of the item.
+Be sure to print the store’s coupon policy and bring it with you when shopping.

 - If you have issues using coupons at Dollar Tree, contact Dollar Tree customer service by phone at 1-877-530-TREE, or via the contact form to share your feedback.